ShivamShivam22/ShivamsBookStore/ShivamsBookStore/README.txt

 1027 > Modified Startup.cs service 'AddContext' with the using statement.

 1030 > ran the site to view error and removed the using statement.

+1032 > corrected default ErrorViewModel to the new .Models.ViewModels.ErrorViewModel.